Ultimate Hartselle Real Estate Investing Guide for 2026

 Buy and Hold

-At some point in the future, when the market value of the investment property has improved, the investor has the advantage of liquidating the investment property if that is to their benefit.
+Later, when the value of the asset has improved, the real estate investor has the advantage of unloading the property if that is to their advantage.

 Factors to Consider